 Many properties in Houston have deed restrictions established by neighborhood associations.
 Within a Historic District, these restrictions may differ from COA requirements.
 If the requirements differ, the more restrictive prevails.
 Applicants are encouraged to review their property’s deed and to speak to their neighborhood association to determine if additional restrictions apply prior to initiating any work or applying for a COA.
-The Historic Preservation staff can assist you with locating the correct contact information.
+The Houston Office of Preservation (HOP)staff can assist you with locating the correct contact information.

 The 90-day waiver is only applicable to Landmarks that are not located in a historic district.
 The 90-day waiver does not apply to Protected Landmarks or any property located in a historic district.
 Should the HAHC deny a COA application associated with a Landmark property, the applicant is entitled to a 90-day waiver certificate.
 In which case, the applicant may proceed with their project after waiting 90-days beginning on the date the application was accepted as complete by the Department.
 All applicants denied a COA are encouraged to work with staff to develop an appropriate solution.

 Plan a Project

 Step 1: Determine the designation status of your property.